 Cleaning and Maintaining the AVEOtsd

 In a clinical setting, the AVEO can be sterilized using a cold sterilant or autoclave.

 At home, you should rinse the mouthpiece under hot water each morning and allow to air dry.

 Use a denture cleaning solution once a week to kill off germ and bacterial growth.
 Do not clean with alcohol-based cleaners such as mouthwash as it will react with the silicone and damage the mouthpiece.

 Should I buy it?

-The most important question that you should ask yourself before buying is whether or not your can easily breath through your nose while sleeping.
-If the answer is “no” or “occasionally” then you may want to consider and alternative product as the Aveo does not allow for oral breathing.
+The most important question that you should ask yourself before buying is whether or not you can easily breathe through your nose while sleeping.
+If the answer is “no” or “occasionally” then you may want to consider an alternative product as the Aveo does not allow for oral breathing.

 If nasal breathing is not an issue then buying the Aveo may be one of the best decisions you ever made.
-Sure its simply a piece of formed silicone that likely cost pennies to manufacture but keep in mind that countless hours of research, product development and marketing can become quite costly.
+Sure its simply a piece of formed silicone that likely cost very little to manufacture but keep in mind that countless hours of research, product development and marketing adds to the cost.

-A product can be simple yet very effective and this product is a prime example.
 Don’t let the seemingly high cost sway your decision.
-If stops your snoring problem then it is worth its weight in gold.
+If it stops your snoring problem then it is worth its weight in gold.

 - Ready to use out of the box.
 No fitting required.